 To help prevent heat exhaustion or heatstroke:

-- drink plenty of cold drinks, especially when exercising
+- drink more cold drinks, especially if you're active or exercising

 - wear light-coloured, loose clothing